-California American Water Compliance Plan: California American Water has implemented procedures and mechanisms to comply with Rule III.B.5.
+California American Water Compliance: California American Water has implemented procedures and mechanisms to comply with Rule III.B.5.
 California American Water provides training and issues periodic communications to its employees educating them on the requirements of the Rules.
-Information will only be released with the specific customer's explicit written consent.

 6. Give the appearance that the utility speaks on behalf of its affiliates; or